WikiToLearn/wtl-utils/upload-pages-bot/README.md

     mv $directory_name input
     ./upload.sh

+Keep your symlinks in the sandbox directory, so that you can quickly access them afterwards
+    cp -P input sandbox
+    mv sandbox/input sandbox/description-of-the-symlink

 This bot uses a docker, so you must have a working docker engine installed on your system.